scottkw/s3-dedupe/README.md

 # s3-dedupe

-Script to remove duplicate files from a given AWS S3 bucket.
+This is a Python script to remove duplicate files from a given AWS S3 bucket.
+It determines a file to be a duplicate by it's etag and it's file size.
+This is done to insure that any collisions that may occur with an etag are accounted for.
+Obviously, this method does not take into account file names.
+For instance, if "file1.txt" and "file2.txt" have the same etag and size, the code will consider them duplicates and delete the latter (alphabetical order) of the two.
+The code also looks across an entire bucket.
+It does not work, in its current form, on a specific folder.

 ## Usage